mjpirinen/linemodels/README.md

 # linemodels

-An R package to cluster bivariate effects based on linear relationships.
+An R package to cluster multi-dimensional effects based on linear relationships.

 See linemodels_vignette.pdf for what the package does and how to install it.
 Examples are in linemodels_examples.R.